dokato/todor/README.md

 }
 ```

-With **TODOr**, detecting such a places in the forest of code lines is simple.
+With **TODOr**, detecting such places in the forest of code lines is simple.
 There are several options to do so.
 You can click at "Addins" button in the top panel and select *"Find package TODOs"* or *"Find project TODOs"*) from the list of possible options:

 ![Addins panel](images/pic1.png)